kazantzakis-zz/pySokoban/README.md

 # pySokoban
 Sokoban is a japanese transport puzzle, in which the player pushes boxes or crates around in a warehouse, trying to get them to storage locations.
-This implematnation is bases on Python & pyGame Library.
+This implementation is based on Python & pyGame Library.

 ## System Requirements
 Python 2.7 & pyGame 1.9